edmundwright/google-sheets-clone/README.md

 [live-site]: http://cells.edmund.io

 A clone of Google Sheets built on Rails and Backbone.
-Works in Chrome, and works in Firefox and Safari with some small styling imperfections.
+Designed for Chrome, but works in Firefox and Safari with some small styling imperfections.

 ![screenshot]